 POLSCI 004 will study how nation states interact with each other in an international system; through the use of various governmental organizations nation states will try to gain advantage over other nation-states to become the hegemony.
 Students analyze theories of international relations, balance of power, and basic concepts of politics around the world.

-POLSCI 005 Introduction to Political Theo
+POLSCI 005 Intro. to Political Theory

-Class Hours: 54 Lecture Advisory(s): ENG 051A Transfers to: UC/CSU C-ID: POLS 120
+Class Hours: 54 Lecture Transfers to: UC/CSU C-ID: POLS 120

 Introduction to Political Theory